Wold Decomposition and C*-envelopes of Self-Similar Semigroup Actions on Graphs: Self-similar graphs

 For each vertex $v\in \DirectedGraph^0$, we use $\Omega_v$ to denote the orbit of $v$ under the $P$-action, that is, $\Omega_v=\{p\cdot v: p\in P\}$.
 Since we assume $\DirectedGraph$ is a finite graph and the $P$-action is bijective, we have that for each $q\in P$, $v=q^k \cdot v$ for some finite $k\geq 1$.
 Therefore, for each $q\in P$, $\Omega_{q\cdot v}=\Omega_v$.
 In other words, the relation $v\sim q\cdot v$ defines an equivalence relation on $\DirectedGraph^0$ and its equivalence classes are precisely $\Omega_v$.
 Analogously, for each $e\in \DirectedGraph^1$, by $\Omega_e$ we denote the orbit of $e$ under the $P$-action.
 By the same argument, each $\Omega_e$ is an equivalence class of the equivalence relation $e\sim q\cdot e$.

 Every self-similar graph is naturally associated with a small category structure.
 Let $\DirectedGraph^* \bowtie P=\{(\mu, p): \mu\in E^*, p\in P\}$ and define the multiplication by

 We call the small category $\DirectedGraph^*\bowtie P$ the \textit{self-similar product of $\DirectedGraph$ by $P$}.
 In particular, if $\DirectedGraph$ has only one vertex and $n$ edges, $\DirectedGraph^*\bowtie P$ becomes a semigroup, in which case we call it the \textit{self-similar product semigroup of $\DirectedGraph$ by $P$}.
 This semigroup is precisely the Zappa-Sz\'{e}p product of the free semigroup $\bF^+_n$ with $P$ \cite{BRRW}.
 This construction includes several important classes of semigroups.
+Here we demonstrate two classes of semigroups that are the main motivation behind this paper.
+One can refer to \cite[Section 3]{BRRW} for more examples.

 \begin{eg} The odometer semigroup $\bO_n$ is generated by $n$ free generators $\{e_1,\dots,e_n\}$ and an additional generator $v$ such that

 This can be realized as a self-similar graph as follows.
 Let $\DirectedGraph$ be a graph with a single vertex and $n$ edges $\{e_1,\dots,e_n\}$.
 A self-similar action by $\bN$ on $E$ is defined by the $\bN$-action